Skip to content

 SaaS tools with real pricing

 For most small teams, SaaS wins on time to value.
-You're not just buying AI replies.
-You're buying the ticketing, routing, analytics, and handoff around them.
+The useful part is the full operating layer around the AI reply: ticketing, routing, analytics, and handoff.

 Zendesk